Pathway to Adventure Council

-Pathway to Adventure Council is a Boy Scouts of America local council headquartered in Chicago, Illinois.
-Created from the merger of four councils, it now spans over a large portion of Chicago metropolitan area and part of Northwest Indiana.
-The council operates two camps and four service centers and has over 21,000 youth members.
+Pathway to Adventure Council, also known as PTAC, is a Boy Scouts of America local council headquartered in Chicago, Illinois.
+Created from the merger of four councils, it spans a large portion of the Chicago metropolitan area and part of Northwest Indiana.
+The council operates two camps and four service centers and had about 21,000 youth members according to its own reports in 2021.

 History

 In 2014, the Chicago Area Council, Des Plaines Valley Council, Northwest Suburban Council, and Calumet Council announced they would be merging to increase efficiency and to remain sustainable as an organization.
 The merger occurred on January 1, 2015.
 At first, each of the predecessor councils were reorganized as "Communities" with each maintaining their service centers and schedules.
 The council has since homogenized the communities by creating districts that span over the boundaries of the former councils.
 The new council inherited several long-term camps from its predecessor councils, but closed Camp Mach-Kin-O-Siew and Camp Shin-Go-Beek in 2015 and announced the closure of Camp Lakota.
 Camp Lakota's closing was delayed for several years, and ceased operations on May 23, 2021.
 In 2021, the council announced that Camp Napowan in Wild Rose, Wisconsin would be closed and put up for sale.
 The camp was closed on October 11, 2021.

 In 2015, the Illinois General Assembly passed a resolution praising the council and declared September 15, 2015 as "Scouts of Illinois Recruitment Day" within Illinois.